On the irreducibility of locally metric connections: Examples and applications

 \subsection{Holonomy issues}

-An exact Weyl structure on a conformal manifold is just the Levi-Civita connection of some metric in the conformal class.
-The possible restricted holonomy groups of exact Weyl structures are thus given by the Berger-Simons theorem (\cite{besse}, p.
+An exact Weyl connection on a conformal manifold is just the Levi-Civita connection of some metric in the conformal class.
+The possible restricted holonomy groups of exact Weyl connections are thus given by the Berger-Simons theorem (\cite{besse}, p.
 300).
-The analogous question for non-closed Weyl structures can be answered from \cite{schwach} in the irreducible case and was studied in \cite{af} in the reducible case.
-It thus remains to understand the case of closed, non-exact Weyl structures.
-The next result gives a complete list in the compact case, under the assumption that the connection is tame.
+The analogous question for non-closed Weyl connections can be answered from \cite{schwach} in the irreducible case and was studied in \cite{af} in the reducible case.
+It thus remains to understand the case of closed, non-exact Weyl connections.
+The next result -- which gives a complete list in the compact case, under the assumption that the connection is tame -- is a direct consequence of Theorem \ref{main} and well known facts.

-\begin{prop} The restricted holonomy group of a closed, non-exact, tame Weyl structure $D$ on a compact $n$-dimensional conformal manifold $(M,c)$ is one of the following: Conversely, each of the groups listed above can be realized as the restricted holonomy of a closed, non-exact Weyl structure on a compact conformal manifold. \end{prop}
+\begin{ath} The restricted holonomy group of a closed, non-exact, tame Weyl connection $D$ on a compact $n$-dimensional conformal manifold $(M,c)$ is one of the following: Conversely, each of the groups listed above can be realized as the restricted holonomy of a closed, non-exact Weyl connection on a compact conformal manifold. \end{ath}

 \begin{proof} Since $D$ is locally the Levi-Civita connection of metrics in the conformal class $c$, the Berger-Simons theorem applies.
 Assume first that $D$ is locally symmetric.
 The metric $g_0$ on the minimal Riemannian cover $\mm$ of $(M,c,D)$ is then locally symmetric.
 Every nontrivial homothety $f$ satisfies $f^*g_0=\rho(f)^2 g_0$ and preserves the Riemannian curvature tensor $R_0$.
 In particular $f^*(|R_0|^2)=\rho(f)^{-4} |R_0|^2$.
 On the other hand, $R_0$ being parallel with respect to the Levi-Civita connection of $g_0$, $|R_0|^2$ is constant on $\mm$.
 Since $\rho(f)\ne 1$, this shows that $(\mm,g_0)$ is flat, so $\Hol_0(D)=0$.